espnet/espnet/egs/vcc2020/vc1_task1/README.md

 In VCC2020, there are 70 training utterances for each speaker.
 The list files that split train/dev sets are in `local/lists`.
 The default is 60/10 split.
 Feel free to adjust them.

+Note that since the release of the training data does not come with the actual evaluation set, and the training data of the source English speakers is not used, they are used as the development set by default.

 ## Pretrained TTS model

 Task 1 is monolingual (English) VC, so we can utilize the rich English resource thanks to the community.
 We strongly recommend users to use the pretrained TTS model trained on LibriTTS provided by ESPnet.
 However, if you wish to pretrain your own model, please refer to the [LibriTTS](https://github.com/espnet/espnet/tree/master/egs/libritts/tts1) recipe.